Funding programs: Glossary of terms

 - Scientific Research & Experimental Development (SR&ED) credit receivables

-- 1 FTE equals 1 year of full-time employment (40 hours per week).
+- One FTE equals one year (12 months) of full-time employment (typically 40 hours per week).
+Seasonal or part-time employment should be converted to FTEs.

 - High-growth business

-- Any for-profit company that has notable and/or consistent revenue increases year-over-year.
-Typically, this means an increase of at least 20% year-over-year.
+- Any for-profit business that has notable and/or consistent revenue increases year-over-year (typically, this means an increase of at least 20% year-over-year).

-- Individuals with university degrees at the bachelor’s level or above.
+- require a university degree at the bachelor’s level or above; and/or

 - Incremental cost